OguzPastirmaci/oke-rdma/ol-gpu-operator.md

 ### Wait until you see all nodes in the cluster

 Ideally, you have at least 1 non-GPU node.
-If you you only have GPU nodes, run the below command to remove the GPU taint so non-GPU workloads can be scheduled on the GPU nodes:
+If you only have GPU nodes, run the below command to remove the GPU taint so non-GPU workloads can be scheduled on the GPU nodes:

 ```
 kubectl get nodes --show-labels |grep GPU | awk '{print $1}' | xargs -I {} kubectl taint nodes {} nvidia.com/gpu=present:NoSchedule-